bullet-capstone/glow-up-fe/README.md

 - Displaying a graph for the monthly habit entries.
 - Tracking sleep and exercise.
 - Allowing the user to submit their mood multiple times in a day.
-- Email notifications to remind the user to submit their mood and habits for the day.
 - Allowing the user to track appointments and have a to-do list for the day.

 ## Contributors